 Look for the TOP TIER label on the fuel pump to ensure gasoline meets enhanced detergency standards developed by auto companies.
 A list of marketers providing TOP TIER Detergent Gasoline can be found at www.toptiergas.com.
+TOP TIER gasoline is only available in the U.S. and Canada.

-CATEGORIE SUPERIÉURE Essences Détergentes
+Essences Détergentes